throughnothing/Ubic-Service-ServerStarter/README.md

 # METHODS

-- `new($params)`

-Parameters (optional if not specified otherwise):

 - _args_ (optional)

 Arguments to send to start_server.

 - _cmd_ (required)

 ArrayRef of command + options to run with server starter.
 Everything passed here will go be put after the `--` in the `start_server` command:

     start_server [ args ] -- [ cmd ]

 This argument is required becasue we have to have something to run!

 - _status_

 Coderef to special function, that will check status of your application.

 - _ubic_log_

 Path to ubic log.

 - _stdout_

 Path to stdout log of plackup.

 - _stderr_

 Path to stderr log of plackup.

 - _user_

 User under which plackup will be started.

 - _group_

 Group under which plackup will be started.
 Default is all user groups.

 - _cwd_

 Change working directory before starting a daemon.

 - _pidfile_

 Pidfile for `Ubic::Daemon` module.

 If not specified, it will be derived from service's name or from _app_name_, if provided.

 Pidfile is:

                 - _pidfile_ option value, if provided;
             - `/tmp/APP_NAME.pid`, where APP_NAME is _app_name_ option value, if it's
             provided;
         - `/tmp/SERVICE_NAME.pid`, where SERVICE_NAME is service's full name.
     - `pidfile()`

     Get pidfile name.